silverstripe/silverstripe-userforms/docs/en/userguide/01_creating-and-editing-forms.md

 ## Adding fields

 To add a field to the form, click on the "Form Fields" in the Editing Pane.
-Click the "Add Field" button then select the type of field you want from the dropdown.
+Click the "Add new Field" button then select the type of field you want from the dropdown.
 Save or publish the form to start editing your new field's properties.

 ![Adding fields](_images/add-field.png)